-Campus lunch in the Stetson Green
+Campus lunch on the Stetson Green

 DeLand Hiring Process